NunoAlexandre/nunoalexandre.github.io/_posts/2016-05-17-mini-polyglot-grep.markdown

 The fact that I don't need to define flows in a if-else way but, instead, with functions and pattern matching, the way it reads so nicely and the way the language deals with IO as something apart (which I find more interesting and challenging)...
 It's just something else!

 ## Performance
+I used a 4.2MB plain text file for as target file.
-In terms of performance I was a bit surprised with Scala, not just because it took longer than the other languages but also because of its time variation.
+Here I got a bit surprised with Scala, not just because it took longer than the other languages but also because of its time variation.
 Sometimes it took almost up to 1.165s, while the other languages always kept a very small and constant time range.

 **Rating**